seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 ![img-9](/assets/oculus-teardown/img-9-combined.jpg)

-Once you'd pushed the snaps in, you should see a small crack open up between the main housing and the outer slider ring.
+Once you've pushed the snaps in, you should see a small crack open up between the main housing and the outer slider ring.
 Put your flathead screwdriver in the crack between those two parts and slowly pry off the outer ring.
 It's held in by inaccessible snaps on the back of the assembly, so you're trying to tilt it until those snaps simply pull away from their anchors.

 {% include alert.html content="
 Warning!
 Underneath the switch's thumb there are two tiny springs.
-Make sure you work methodically and/or in an enclosed space to prevent them flying off into the distance.
+Make sure you work slowly and/or in an enclosed space to prevent them flying off into the distance.
 " %}

 ![img-10](/assets/oculus-teardown/img-10-3693.jpg)